 Remember, we want to read novels or see movies about characters DOING stuff.
 If you ever feel compelled to write a long conversation in your screenplay or novel, then ask yourself if you could turn it into ACTIONS instead.
 Bet you can.

 iv) Treading Water vs. Climbing Walls.

-Thanks to all the first ten page advice on the web, very often screenplays will hit the ground running now, then slow down and tread water from p 10 or 20 onwards.
+Thanks to all the first ten page advice on the web, very often screenplays will hit the ground running now … BUT then they slow down and tread water from p 10 or 20 onwards.